 It is my sincere hope the rebirth of Bugeisha magazine in 2021, and the Collector’s edition of the classic issues will provide hours of reading and education about the arts that we know and love not only to the veteran martial arts community but also to the new generations of young practitioners learning about the arts for the first time.

 L-R: Tim Rodgers, Walter Dailey, Angel Lemus, Jim Pizii.
 March 1997 Pennsylvania.
-At this time the idea of creating Bugeisha were being discussed.
+At this time the idea of creating Bugeisha was being discussed.